SamKovu/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:

+    After trying to submit.
+The dev tools indicated an internal server error which prompted me to look into server logs.
+Server logs gave an error "NameError (uninitialized constant ToysController::Toys):".
+    This indicates a typo it should have been "Toy.create" not "Toys.create" in the controller.

 - Update the number of likes for a toy

   - How I debugged:

+    After clicking on likes.
+I looked in the dev tools console and saw  "Uncaught (in promise) SyntaxError: Unexpected  end of JSON input...".
+    This told me the client was not receiving a json response from the server.
+    The solution was to look at the controller methods and add a "render json:" response to the update method.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    After trying to donate i.e delete.
+The browser dev console gave a "404 error".
+The server logs indicated:
+    "ActionController::RoutingError (No route matches [DELETE] "/toys/13"):"
+    The solution was adding the destroy route in the routes.rb file.